 But…. for many….

-If I do X + He does not do Y = I reject God
+If I do X + He does not do Y = I reject God or even blame God

 It is here that I use God to get what I want from God.
 That is why He exists…. isn’t it?
 He exists to give me what I want, doesn’t He?
 This thinking or belief puts me at the center… it’s all about me… and, unknowingly, I have just made God no longer….
 God.
 God becomes only a means to an end.
 If God gives me what I want, well then very good.
 If God does not give me what I want, then why would I serve Him?